jshawl/peanut-butter-and-jelly/04-ruby-mvc-sinatra/ruby-basics/readme.md

 Keys
 * Can be strings or symbols
-  - Symbols look a little different here.
-Flip it to symbol_name followed by `:`.
+  * Symbols look a little different here.
+Reverse notation of symbol_name followed by `:`
+  * Latest convention is to use symbols over strings.
+Both are OK though.

 ```ruby